2014 FIBA Basketball World Cup Group C: Ukraine vs. Dominican Republic

 This was the first competitive game between Ukraine and the Dominican Republic.

 New Zealand vs. Turkey

 This was the first competitive game between New Zealand and Turkey.

 United States vs. Finland

-This was the first competitive game between the USA and Finland in the World Cup.
+This was the first competitive game between the US and Finland in the World Cup.
 The Americans defeated the Finns in their only other match-up at the 1964 Olympics.

 31 August

 Dominican Republic vs. New Zealand

 This was the first competitive game between the Dominican Republic and the New Zealand.

 Finland vs. Ukraine

 This was the first competitive game between Finland and Ukraine in the World Cup.
 The two teams previously met twice in qualifying for the 1995 EuroBasket, with Finland winning both match-ups.

 Turkey vs. United States

 This was the second meeting between Turkey and the United States.
 The Americans won the last match-up at the 2010 FIBA World Championship Final.